pmd/pmd/docs/pages/7_0_0_release_notes.md

   properly without a property.
 * {% rule "java/design/SingularField" %}: Properties `checkInnerClasses` and `disallowNotAssignment` are removed.
 The rule is now more precise and will check these cases properly.

+#### Deprecated Rules

+*   {% rule "java/performance/UnnecessaryWrapperObjectCreation" %} has been deprecated.
+    It is replaced by the more general rule {% rule java/codestyle/UnnecessaryBoxing %}.

 #### Removed Rules

 The following previously deprecated rules have been finally removed: